glorivuer/prompt-photo-collection/gemini/mybanana/ba手办日本精准全面.md

 确定大小
-Transform this illustration into a realistic, full-body PVC figure.
-The figure occupies four-fifths the size of the image, preserving the original character's design, pose, and colors.
-Render it as a collectible figure made of PVC plastic, applying a realistic paint finish and adding detailed shading.
-Add glossy highlights to areas like the hair and clothing, a matte finish to the skin, and subtle seam lines similar to those found on a real figure.
-Place the figure on a solid black, round display base supported by a simple, transparent rod, casting a soft shadow underneath.
-Use a neutral-colored studio background, professional studio lighting, a sharp focus on the figure, and a shallow depth of field, just like a catalog shoot.
+This illustration was transformed into a realistic, full-body PVC figure of anime characters.
+The figure, 4/5 the size of the image, retains the original character's design, pose, and colors.
+It was rendered as a collectible figure made of PVC plastic, painted realistically and detailed with shading.
+Glossy highlights were added to areas like the hair and clothing, a matte finish was applied to the skin, and subtle seam lines were added, similar to those found on a real figure.
+The figure was placed on a plain black, round display base supported by a simple, transparent rod.
+The base featured a very small white Nano Banana text circle, casting a soft shadow underneath.
+A neutral studio background, professional studio lighting, a sharp focus on the figure, and a shallow depth of field were used, as if shooting for a catalog.
-The box, containing a plastic blister pack, can be seen in the background.
+The box with the text "Elvelyn Made" can be seen in the background, and inside is a plastic blister containing the figure.